stuartdd/TP-Link_HS100-Controller/README.md

    1. This string contains status data from your switch.
 (More on this below)
 1. The program hangs (freezes) for about 15 seconds
    1. This means the ip address is probably wrong.
+   1. Be patient.
+It often takes a couple of seconds to wake up!

 # Read the help
 ```
 java external/HS100Controller
 ```
-This will uptput the usage instructions.
+This will uptput the usage instructions (I wont include them here as you can see them for yourself).

 # Turn the switch ON
 ```